JustAnyones/Plugin-creator-website/docs/docs/attribute-types/requirement/types/upgrade.md

 ## Example

-The following example requires the city to be at level 23.
+The following example requires the current building to have `$building_upgrade_00` upgrade.

 ```json
 "requirements": [